satellite-image-deep-learning/techniques/README.md

 * [Ship-Detection](https://github.com/gouravbarkle/Ship-Detection) -> CNN approach for ship detection in the ocean using a satellite image

 #### Object detection - cars, vehicles & trains
 * [Truck Detection with Sentinel-2 during COVID-19 crisis](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) -> moving objects in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow, and serves as a marker for trucks.
 Improve accuracy by only analysing roads.
-Not using object detection but relevant
+Not using object detection but relevant.
+Also see [S2TD](https://github.com/hfisser/S2TD)
 * [cowc_car_counting](https://github.com/motokimura/cowc_car_counting) -> car counting on the [Cars Overhead With Context (COWC) dataset](https://gdo152.llnl.gov/cowc/).
 Not sctictly object detection but a CNN to predict the car count in a tile
 * [CarCounting](https://github.com/JacksonPeoples/CarCounting) -> using Yolov3 & COWC dataset
 * [Traffic density estimation as a regression problem instead of object detection](https://omdena.com/blog/ai-road-safety/) -> inspired by [this paper](https://ieeexplore.ieee.org/document/8916990)